jwdlb/Adaptive_FPGA/README.md

   OpenCL GPU; verify it on the RTX 4060 machine.
 - `featureBatchSize` is the GPU batch size `N`; `labelHorizonEvents` is the future look-ahead distance.

+### What is intentionally not claimed yet

+- A physical FPGA board is not connected; RTL is being simulated by Verilator.
+- GPU learning has not been executed on this WSL machine because no usable GPU is available here.
+- The first learner is a simple, understandable baseline.
+It is not yet a highly parallel RTX-optimised learner or a proven profitable trading system.

 ## Build and run